runrig-coop/hedgerows/notes/draft-artifacts.md

 supplant, obscure or evade the former.
 As he more succinctly put it: "Code _is_ law."

+To say nothing of the truly abhorrent sovereign citizen movement, a loose group of white supremacists fronting as tax protestors.
+While I don't know of any direct connections to either food or tech movements, the regrettably similar name has prompted some food sovereignty activists to question whether "autonomy" might be a better option.[^sovcit]

+[^sovcit]: I was going to include this as a footnote to the introduction, where
+    I distinguish food and data sovereignty from more libertarian trends in agriculture and technology, but I think it would be better to address somewhere else.

 ## Encuentro
 From Monty Neill's "Encounters in Chiapas" in Midnight Notes #13, _Auroras of the Zapatistas_ (2001):